Emma Noble: Personal life

 Noble was born and brought up in London.
 Noble met James Major, son of former Prime Minister John Major, at a dinner at London's Café Royal in February 1998.
 The couple became engaged that May, and were married in May 1999 in the Palace of Westminster in London.
 The reception was held at The Dorchester and earned them a £400,000 deal from Hello!.
 After her marriage she was known as Emma Major.
-The couple have a son, Harrison ("Harry") (born in July 2000), who was later diagnosed as autistic.
+The couple have a son, Harrison ("Harry"), born in July 2000, who was later diagnosed as autistic.

 The marriage ended in an acrimonious divorce in 2004, with Noble accusing Major of "unreasonable behaviour".
 Noble was granted a decree nisi on the uncontested grounds that her husband had behaved in such a way that she could not reasonably be expected to continue living with him.

 In August 2013, Noble married businessman Conrad Baker in Canterbury Cathedral.
+The wedding was conducted by the Dean of Canterbury, the Very Rev. Robert Willis, a friend of the Baker family.